• Skip to primary navigation

 Freshly chopped strawberries and honey in a glass bowl with a potato masher.

 Then, simply fold the fruit mixture into your yogurt and serve or store in the fridge.
 You will NOT believe how delicious fresh yogurt with fresh fruit is if you've never tried it.
 And if you'd like, top with some fresh homemade granola.
-Enjoy! 🙂
+So good!

 💭 FAQ